 Hand Gel Holders

 Everyone knows that kids are a bit snotty and unhygienic!
 (Especially in kindergarten/nursery) So why not make one of these lovely hand gel holders, and gift them complete with a little bottle of hand sanitizer gel.
 Your teacher recipient can have the hand gel with them for easy access at all times.
 Plus again it can clip to a lanyard or belt loop.
 Such a useful gift.

 Nothing is more wasteful than wrapping paper, right?
 It just gets torn up and thrown away after the present is unwrapped.
 So why not make a reusable wrapping in the form of these ultra useful drawstring bags?
 So pretty, and so different.

 Any teacher will be so pleased to get a present wrapped up in a bag that can be used again and again in so many different ways once the present inside has gone.
 Plus, these bags are a lovely way to gift wrap other homemade teacher gifts or bakes.

 Finally, any teacher will be thrilled to receive a handmade card.
 This year we have used simple stick on elements to make our hand made cards.
 But why not look at a couple of posts we have made when we made other types of card?

-Here in the U.K. it is about to become mandatory to wear face coverings whilst on public transport, in shops and inside public buildings.
+Here in the U.K. it is mandatory to wear face coverings whilst on public transport, in shops and inside public buildings.
 And so I think if you can sew face coverings, they are a great present for anyone who cannot make them.
 I have made quite a few of these for teachers over the past year, and they have been very grateful to receive them.
 Plus it shows them that you care about their health and safety!

-So, will you be giving your teachers gifts this year?
+So, will you be giving any DIY teacher gifts this year?
 And will you make anything from this list?
 I would love to hear your thoughts.
 Comment below, or find me on social media.